kyrel/scrumaster/README.md

 ## Running & building

 `npm run dev`

 to start the application locally.
 Connection settings are hardcoded, so it works with the same auth service and DB as in production.

 `npm run build`

 to package the application for production.
 Can be e.g. deployed manually using the Firebase CLI.
 Also runs the TypeScript checks

 `npm run test:unit`

 to run unit tests using Vitest

 `npm run lint`

 Run the ESLint checks

 `npx stylelint "**/*.vue" "**/*.scss"`

 Run the Stylelint checks

 ## Features implemented

-* Adding & renaming categories, deleting empty categories (probably would be part of a separate view in a real-life app though, no to clog the main UI)
+* Adding & renaming categories, deleting empty categories (probably would be part of a separate view in a real-life app though, not to clog the main UI)
 * Adding tickets to categories, editing tickets, deleting tickets without votes (observing app usage might lead to permitting deleting tickets with votes also)
 * Voting for tickets & revoking votes, max 1 vote per user per ticket, max 2 votes per user per category
 * Passwordless authentication (by Firebase, signin links sent to email)